Jason-G-M/DGT/main.md

 **The assembly file version is the same as the build version (product version).**

 ## 4.2 Start with a script
 DGT is supported by Windows OS.
-Before running DGT, make sure [PowerShell](https://docs.microsoft.com/en-us/powershell/) as been installed.
-Right-click OneKeyDeploy.ps1, then click Run with PowerShell.
+Before running DGT, make sure [PowerShell](https://docs.microsoft.com/en-us/powershell/) has been installed.
+Right-click **OneKeyDeploy.ps1**, then click **Run with PowerShell**.

 ### Procedure
-The script OneKeyDeploy.ps1 will help you conveniently start the Dependency Graph Tool (DGT).
-The basic procedure of it is listed below:
+The script OneKeyDeploy.ps1 will help you conveniently start DGT.
+The basic procedure is listed below:
 - Set a version in version.txt.
 - Set listening ports for four processes.
 - Configure with [SQL Server](#2.2.2-SQL-Server-Configuration) and [Neo4j](#2.1.2-Neo4j-configuration).